marmessi93/LCE/doc/tutorial.rst

 ﻿LCE Presentation
 ================
-**Local Cascade Ensemble (LCE)** proposes to answer the recurrent question faced by data science practitioners: **Random Forest or XGBoost**?

-LCE combines their strengths and adopts a complementary diversification approach to obtain a better generalizing predictor.
-Thus, LCE further enhances the prediction performance of both Random Forest and XGBoost.
+As shown in “Why Do Tree-Based Models still Outperform Deep Learning on Tabular Data?”
+[8]_, **the widely used tree-based models remain the state-of-the-art machine learning methods in many cases**.
+Recently, **Local Cascade Ensemble (LCE)** [7]_ proposes to combine the strengths of the top performing tree-based ensemble methods - Random Forest [3]_ and eXtreme Gradient Boosting (XGBoost) [4]_, and integrates a supplementary diversification approach which enables it to be **a better generalizing predictor**.

 Overview
 --------